-When assembling any units of the landing gear, lubricate bearings, bushings, and friction surfaces with the proper lubricant as described in the Lubrication Chart, Section II.
+When assembling any units of the landing gear, lubricate bearings, bushings, and friction surfaces with the proper lubricant as desscribed in the Lubrication Chart, Section II.

-- a.
-Install the steering bellcrank and aligner assembly as follows - 1 Attach the steering bellcrank (13) and aligner assembly (11) with washer and bushings to the engine mount using bolt and nut - 2.
-Attach the tang of the aligner to the aligner support bracket and bolt, washer and nut. - 3 Connect the steering rods (15 and 16) and rudder trim control rod to the bellcrank with bolts, washers and nuts - b The landing gear oleo housing (5) may be installed as follows
+a.
+Install the steering bellcrank and aligner assembly as follows

+1 Attach the steering bellcrank (13) and aligner assembly (11) with washer and bushings to the engine mount using bolt and nut b The landing gear oleo housing (5) may be installed as follows